How to Pick the Best Liposomal Vitamin C (Plus Risks + Benefits)

-A perfect example of a product using a fatty acid bound to vitamin C is an ester of vitamin C .
-Usually labeled as lipid "soluble" vitamin C, esters like ascorbyl palmitate are marketed as a “liposomal” but will never result in forming a "liposome".
+A perfect example of a product taking advantage of the "liposomal" term is a type of vitamin C a vitamin C ester .
+Usually labeled as "fat soluble" vitamin C, esters like Ascorbyl Palmitate are marketed as a “liposomal” but will never result in forming an actual "liposome".

 The esters used may even have a negative impact, depending on the ingredient itself.

-Unlike ascorbic acid, ascorbyl palmitate may actually be toxic to skin cells damaged by UV exposure according to one study. ( Source 17 )
+Unlike natural vitamin C (Ascorbic Acid), Ascorbyl Palmitate may actually be toxic to skin cells damaged by UV exposure according to one study. ( Source 17 )